 Fig. 7 Haplotypes near the greb1l-rock1 region on chromosome 28 inferred from phased migration timing informative markers.
 Each horizontal line represents a single haplotype (each individual is represented twice in the figure).
 Haplotypes from late-summer run and half-pounder individuals assigned as early and late migrators are identical to early-summer and winter run results and are not displayed.
 Haplotypes are hierarchically clustered within each run.
 Alleles are polarized such that purple (dark) represents early-migration associated allele and yellow (light) represents a late-migrator associated allele.
-Markers are ordered according to mapping position along chromosome 28.
+Markers are ordered according to their position on chromosome 28.
 Collections drawn from multiple years are combined.

 Supplemental Tables